 - Right-click a search result in the Locate pane.

-Bookmarks are a way to store important locations within your maps and scenes.
-In ArcGIS Pro, bookmarks can contain both spatial and temporal components, making it easy to return to a location in both space and time.
+Bookmarks are a way to store important locations in your maps and scenes.
+Bookmarks can contain both spatial and temporal components and an optional description property.
+Using bookmarks, you can return to a location in both space and time.

 On the Map tab, click the Bookmark menu to navigate using bookmarks.
 Click the Manage Bookmarks button to manage all your bookmarks from the Bookmarks pane.